 Bio: Singaporean, 32-years-old, Associate Director (Strategic Insights)

+When Ariel was younger, she wasn’t into running.
+She had asthma, and she disliked the discomfort it caused.
+In 2013, that started to change.
+She took up running as a way to train to climb Mt.
+Kinabalu.
 After the climb was over, she realised that she missed the endorphins that running gave her, so she signed up for her first 10k.
-That race got her hooked, and she worked her way up to her first marathon in Dec 2015.
+That race got her hooked, and she worked her way up to her first marathon in December 2015.

 RS: What inspired you to be a runner?

 Ariel: Honestly, my initial feelings towards running were purely functional.
 I signed up for a Mt.
-Kinabalu climb, and I needed my cardio training.
+Kinabalu climb, and I needed the cardio training.
 Since then, my sentiments have changed, depending on what comes out of my introspection and goal-setting for the year.

 A marathon is unpredictable, and the physical and mental challenge is a humbling one.
 Other times, it’s been about motivating others to attain their goals when I was a pacer at races.
-In the past year, it’s been more about rediscovering the joy of running – free from pressures and expectations – and learning more about myself through the journey.
+In the past year, it’s been more about rediscovering the joy of running—free from pressures and expectations—and learning more about myself through the journey.

 RS: How do you push yourself to run faster in a race?